 Does the training relate to the types of challenges and opportunities that your sellers are experiencing now and will experience in the future?
-The program should go beyond “figuring out how to navigate around the gatekeeper” and address other skills that are more relevant in our current environment, such as engaging prospects on social media and all the different channels where they are.
+The program should go beyond “figuring out how to navigate around the gatekeeper” and address other skills that are more relevant in our current environments, such as engaging prospects on social media and all the different channels where they are.
 Sellers must know that each channel and social network has different rules of etiquette that they must follow.

-Mary also noted that during her research, some sales leaders were disappointed that the language the trainers used didn’t relate to their employee set, that visuals were very dated and awkward and then even in some cases service providers were delivering bound notebooks at the end of the session instead of digital workbooks.
+Mary also noted that during her research, some sales leaders were disappointed that the language the trainers used didn’t relate to their employee set, that visuals were very dated and awkward, and then even in some cases service providers were delivering bound notebooks at the end of the session instead of digital workbooks.

 Listen to the episode to catch all of the great advice Mary shares.

 The current health crisis has driven most, if not all, sales training online.
 Virtual Instructor-Led Training is now the norm.